Afoxcute/sear/DEPLOY_INSTRUCTIONS.md

    - Wait 2-3 minutes
    - Run the deployment command again

+**Note**: The backend now includes automatic retry logic that handles "already known" errors.
+If you see this error in the backend logs, the system will automatically retry the transaction.

+### HTTP 410 Error (RPC Limitation)

+If you encounter HTTP 410 errors related to `pending` blockTag:

+- **Cause**: Mantle RPC doesn't support `blockTag: 'pending'` for `eth_getTransactionCount`
+- **Solution**: The backend automatically detects and handles these errors
+- **Retry**: The system will automatically retry with longer delays (2s, 4s, 6s)
+- **Recovery**: Transaction hash recovery from recent blocks if available

 ### Other Issues

 - **"Missing env var DEPLOYER_PRIVATE_KEY"**: Make sure you set the environment variable before running the deploy command